ArduPilot/ardupilot_wiki/plane/source/docs/a-high-quality-bixler-1-1-build.rst

 #.
 Y-servo-cable to connect both aileron servos together to one flight controller output.

 .. note:: This flight controller is no longer supported.
 See the current flight controller :ref:`list<common-autopilots>` .
 OmnibusF4 Pro V3 is an inexpensive alternative.
 Any UBLOX MN-8 class GPS works well, such as a BN-220.
-A compass (gps/compass combo parts are available) is not necessary for Ardupilot on planes.
+A compass (gps/compass combo parts are available) is not necessary for ArduPilot on planes.

 Getting Started
 ===============